 Looking even further into a child’s future, being bilingual will open up career opportunities.
 Regardless of the career path, a person pursues, being able to communicate in more than one language is beneficial.
 In fields as diverse as education, healthcare, diplomacy, tourism and international business, candidates who speak a second language are likely to be favoured.
 Not to mention the fact that speaking a foreign language could be the difference from a person being eligible for a particular job or missing out on it entirely.

 Beyond just the benefits of learning the language itself, scientific studies have shown that learning Mandarin has wider benefits.
-For example, there is a correlation between language fluency and improved mathematical ability as well as overall cognitive development and problem-solving.
+For example, there is a correlation between language fluency and improved mathematical ability.
+In addition, it benefits overall cognitive development and problem-solving.

 Language learning, especially among children, has a range of multi-faceted benefits for many aspects of their future.
 Giving your child the opportunity to study Mandarin from a young age is likely to have huge benefits when it comes to their education, career prospects and general development.